BarbaraKaraagac/PyPomBDD/README.md

  # Generate allure report (it will be an index.html file):

-`allure-behave generate allure/results/ -o allure/reports`
+First run tests:

+`behave -f allure_behave.formatter:AllureFormatter -o allure/results ./tests/features`

+Then generate a report file (if you already have one generated and you want a new one, use '--clean' parameter):

 `allure generate allure/results/ -o allure/reports`

 In case of troubles with generating the report on Mac - please install allure via brew - `brew install allure` in the command line.

  # Credits: